spessasus/spessasynth_core/docs/midi/index.md

 !!!
 Tip

     This property uses basic decoding.
-If the name is encoded in a different encoding, like shift_jis, it might be better to use rawName.
+If the name is encoded in a different encoding, like shift_jis, it might be better to use binaryName.

 ### fileName